Get free ebooK with 50 must do coding Question for Product Based Companies solved

 Now, S1 becomes conflict serializable.

-2. How to test conflict serializability in DBMS?
+2. Why is conflict serializability important in DBMS?

-3. What are the consequences of violating conflict serializability in DBMS?
+6. What are the benefits of achieving conflict serializability in a DBMS?

 Leave a Reply